pythtb/pythtb/README.md

 pip install pythtb
 ```

-For more detailed instructions, see the [documentation website]( http://www.physics.rutgers.edu/pythtb/install.html).
+For more detailed instructions, refer to the [documentation website](https://pythtb.readthedocs.io/en/latest/install.html).

 ## Dependencies

-PythTB is compatible with Python >= 3.11.
-While earlier versions may work, we will not provide support for anything before this Python release.
+PythTB is compatible with Python 3.11 or later.
+While earlier versions may still work, we will not provide support for anything prior to this Python release.